Leslieaj/OTALearning/README.md

 - Every iteration instance of the timed observation table during the learning process;
 - If we learn the target DOTA successfully, then the finial COTA will be printed on the terminal.
 Additionally, the total time, the size of $S$, the size of $R$, the size of $E​$, the number of equivalence query, and the number of membership query will also be given.
 - If we did not learn the target DOTA, we print "Error!
 Learning Failed." on the terminal.
 - The randomly experiments can be conducted by running the shell scripts in the corresponding folders.
 The results are stored in a folder named ''results''.
-In the results file,  one line for  a DOTA.
-The 8 numbers mean the total time, $\lvert S \rvert$, $\lvert R \rvert$, $\lvert E \rvert$ (excluding the empty word), the iteration numbers of the table, the number of membership queries, the number of equivalence queries and the number of locations in the learned DOTA, respectively.
+In a result file,  one line for  a DOTA.
+The 8 numbers mean the total time, $\lvert S \rvert$, $\lvert R \rvert$, $\lvert E \rvert​$ (excluding the empty word), the iteration numbers of the table, the number of membership queries, the number of equivalence queries and the number of locations in the learned DOTA, respectively.